grimmpp/home-assistant-eltako/docs/logging/readme.md

 # Logging

-This part is about how to get access to the logs of Home Assistant Eltako Integration to e.g. check
+This part is about how to get access to the logs of Home Assistant ELTAKO Integration to e.g. check
 * what telegrams have been received
 * what events have been sent
 * if there have been any problems occurred